 Well-known global brands like Apple and Starbucks are great examples of this, but businesses at any level can start to achieve this with a focused course, brand anchors and management that is committed to both.

-Implementing brand strategy is about tough choices
+Implementing brand strategy is about making tough choices

 The real strategy is in the implementation.
 That’s the dynamic process of shifting and changing while staying true to the anchors.